-When you’re looking for quality HVAC services, you probably want a technician that understands what they’re doing.
-Many service companies advertise experienced staff, but how can you know for certain?
-One of the best ways to confirm if an HVAC technician has experience is by looking for their certifications.
+When you’re looking for quality HVAC services, you probably want a technician that knows what they’re doing.
+Many service companies advertise expert staff, but how can you know for sure?
+One of the best ways to check if an HVAC technician is knowledgeable is by looking for their certifications.
 HVAC certifications can demonstrate proficiency in services like air conditioning repair, installation and maintenance services as well as other important aspects of the industry.

 There are a variety of HVAC certifications available.
-Some concentrate on a core body of knowledge professionals should have, while others are a result of industry standards for energy efficiency and sustainability.
-We’ll take a look at key details about a few of the most common HVAC certifications you’ll find in your search for services.
+Some prioritize a core body of knowledge professionals should have, while others are a result of industry standards for energy efficiency and sustainability.
+We’ll compare key details about a few of the most common HVAC certifications you’ll find in your search for services.

 The North American Technician Excellence certification is the largest program for HVAC proficiency, with tens of thousands of certified technicians.
-Many organizations like the ACCA and the federal Environmental Protection Agency assist with the NATE program to standardize the certification tests.
-To pass, applicants must reach a minimum score of 70%.
+Many organizations like the ACCA and the federal Environmental Protection Agency work with the NATE program to standardize the certification testing.
+To pass, participating technicians must meet a minimum score of 70%.
 To maintain NATE certification, technicians must receive continuing education or take another exam every two years.

-Complete certification is a multiyear process consisting of four separate tests.
-The first two are created for entry-level technicians while the second set of exams provide full certification along with senior-level status:
+Full certification is a multiyear process consisting of four separate tests.
+The first two are specific for entry-level technicians while the other set of exams provide full certification and senior-level status:

-- Ready-to-Work Certificate – This certificate offers core knowledge and skill sets that can supplement any education or training already completed.
-The Ready-to-Work certification is particularly beneficial for recent graduates of trades programs.
+- Ready-to-Work Certificate – This certificate provides core knowledge and skill sets that can add onto any education or training already completed.
+The Ready-to-Work certification is particularly beneficial for recent graduates of trade programs.

 - HVAC Support Technician Certificate – After 6 to 12 months of experience, this exam is offered to test proficiency on fundamental topics concerning full NATE certification.

-- Core and Specialty Certification – After a technician has been in service for two or more years, they can receive NATE certification.
-Participants will need to pass both the core exam as well as a specialty exam for installation or servicing specific types of HVAC products.
+- Core and Specialty Certification – Once a technician has been in service for two or more years, they can receive NATE certification.
+Technicians will have to pass both the core exam as well as a specialty exam for installation or servicing specific kinds of HVAC systems.

 - Senior-Level Efficiency Analyst Certification – Senior status is the highest NATE certification offered.
-Technicians should be certified in two specialty services—one in heating and another in air conditioning—to be eligible to apply for the senior certificate.
+Technicians have to be certified in two specialty services—one in heating and one in air conditioning—to be eligible for applying for the senior certificate.

 The American Society of Heating, Refrigerating and Air Conditioning Engineers was created in 1894.
-ASHRAE and its members offer research and education about HVAC systems with the intent to encourage sustainability, energy efficiency and healthy indoor air quality.
+ASHRAE and its members share research and education about HVAC systems with the intent to encourage sustainability, energy efficiency and high indoor air quality.
 Through their work, ASHRAE creates industry standards with federal recognition.
-These standards apply not only to HVAC equipment, but to the buildings themselves as well as their other systems.
+These standards are applicable not only to HVAC equipment, but to the buildings themselves as well as their other systems.

-Many of ASHRAE standards are concerned with commercial properties and industrial facilities, as they frequently have the highest rates of energy use.
-They’ll study how HVAC system design can be improved as well as how equipment should be installed and maintained.
-ASHRAE also monitors how the engineering and architectural design of the building itself influences energy use.
+The majority of ASHRAE standards are focused on commercial properties and industrial facilities, as they typically have the highest rates of energy expenditure.
+They’ll determine how HVAC system design can be improved as well as how equipment should be installed and serviced.
+ASHRAE also researches how the engineering and architectural design of the building itself impacts energy use.

 Another nationwide HVAC accreditation organization, the ACCA stands for Air Conditioning Contractors of America.
-This organization calls for rigorous training and offers sessions for participants to attend both on-site and online.
-Contractors hoping for accreditation have two programs to pick from:
+This organization promotes rigorous training and facilitates sessions for members to complete both on-site and online.
+Contractors looking for accreditation have two programs to pick from:

-- The Existing Homes Program for Residential Service and Installation (RSI): This track ensures technicians can install, replace and maintain HVAC equipment common in residential properties including homes and apartments.
+- The Existing Homes Program for Residential Service and Installation (RSI): This track ensures technicians can install, replace and maintain HVAC equipment placed in residential properties like homes and apartments.

 - The New Homes Program: The New Homes track focuses on designing and installing HVAC systems with ENERGY STAR®-certified equipment for qualifying homes.
-Random audits are performed to ensure members maintain their proficiency.
+Random audits are conducted to ensure members maintain their proficiency.

-Industry Competency Exams are handled by NATE to make sure technicians meet industry standards for entry-level (one year or less) experience.
-These are distinguished from the NATE certification exams but encompass similar topics.
-Testing is offered for residential HVAC equipment as well as light commercial heating and cooling.
-Separate tests are even available for commercial refrigeration.
+Industry Competency Exams are offered by NATE to make sure technicians meet industry standards for entry-level (one year or less) experience.
+These are distinguished from the NATE certification exams but review similar topics.
+Testing is available for residential HVAC equipment as well as light commercial heating and cooling.
+Separate tests are also available for commercial refrigeration.

-To be ICE-certified for residential equipment, technicians will have to pass both a core exam as well as specialty courses for services like furnace installation, service or even knowledge of components.
+To be ICE-certified for residential equipment, technicians will need to pass both a core exam as well as specialty sections for services like furnace installation, service or even knowledge of components.
 Commercial ICE certifications don’t include the core exam and will cover all relevant knowledge instead of specialty sections.

 EPA Section 608

-The Environmental Protection Agency provides substantial regulations for the HVAC industry.
+The Environmental Protection Agency provides in-depth regulations within the HVAC industry.
 One of the most well-known sets of regulations is the federal Clean Air Act.
-Under Section 608 of the Clean Air Act, the EPA requires technicians who handle equipment capable of releasing refrigerants to pass a certification test.
-To earn the Section 608 Technician Certification, the test will be specific to the products the technician works with and administered by an approved organization.
+Under Section 608 of the Clean Air Act, the EPA requires technicians who work with equipment capable of releasing refrigerants to pass a certification test.
+To earn the Section 608 Technician Certification, the test will be specific to the systems the technician works with and administered by an approved organization.

-The HVAC Excellence Certifications of Achievement cover a broad range of competency tests for different levels of proficiency in the HVAC industry.
+The HVAC Excellence Certifications of Achievement are made up of a broad range of competency tests for different levels of proficiency in the HVAC industry.
 For example, the Heating, Electrical, Air Conditioning Technology (H.E.A.T.) + student outcome assessments are designed for high school students who have completed qualifying HVAC education programs.
-Additional testing is offered for those seeking employment as well as for experienced technicians trying to get Professional or Master Specialist accreditation.
+Other testing is offered for those seeking employment as well as for experienced technicians seeking Professional or Master Specialist accreditation.

 The Benefits of Certified HVAC Technicians

-Demonstrates proficiency and dedication: Technicians who are committed to their customers’ sense of comfort will seek out certifications to improve their expertise.
+Demonstrates proficiency and dedication: Technicians who are dedicated to their customers’ sense of comfort will earn certifications to demonstrate their expertise.
 When you see a service company in Wausau offering NATE- or ICE-certified staff, you’ll know they go the extra mile to improve their services such as air conditioning installation.

-Can help lower costs and speed up services: Technicians who spend the time and resources needed for these certifications often take up less time and fewer resources when servicing your equipment.
-Not only can things like furnace repair, maintenance and installation proceed more quickly, but the faster progress can also reduce labor expenses.
+Can help reduce costs and speed up services: Technicians who devote the time and resources needed for these certifications often require less time and fewer resources when servicing your equipment.
+Not only can things like furnace repair, maintenance and installation proceed more quickly, but the faster progress can also lower labor expenses.